evinism/TinyBaker/README.md

 ## Combining several build steps

-Let's say you've got a sequence of steps.
 We can compose several build steps together using the methods `merge` and `sequence`.

 ```
 from tinybaker import Transform, sequence